JoWatersASC/SortVis/docs/README.md

 - Quick sort (iterative and recursive)
 - Heap sort

 Can choose which sorting algorithms to see working side by side and compare speeds as well as set the amount of elements to sort.
-(To see algorithms at raw speed, change waitOn to false in sorting_algos.h or change the duration of the thread sleep in waitTime() in sorting_algos.h)
+Changing the duration of the thread's sleep in the waitTime() function in sorting_algos.h will slow down or speed up sorting time, allowing for better visualization.

+This project was created as a learning exercise in c++ gui design with ImGui and is my first time working with gui's and threading in c++.

 ## Dependencies